On the Enabling of Multi-receiver Communications with Reconfigurable Intelligent Surfaces: Discussion

 The SCBS uses an antenna with $30$ dBi directivity that operates at $28$ GHz is located at $(x,y)=(0,0)$ with 10 meters height.
 The RIS is at $(x,y)=(10,100)$ with 5 meters height and UEs are respectively $[5,4,3,3,4,5,6,7]$ meters away from the RIS with same height.
 The RIS also operates at $28$ GHz, its directivity is reported in Fig. \ref{fig:Dir} with phase only configuration and amp/phs configuration.
 Figure \ref{inhCapChan} compares the throughput from each reconfiguration method versus the distance of UEs from the RIS.
-Note that this distance is an additional parameter to the UEs location ($[5,4,3,3,4,5,6,7]$).
+Note that this distance is an additional parameter to the UEs location ($[5,4,3,3,4,5,6,7]$) and the UEs are for sure in the far-field zone.

 Due to the propagation loss, throughput degrades when the UEs are further away from the RIS.
-As the number of UEs increases, the throughput grows but if we divide it between the UEs, in fact channel capacity for each user drops down.
-For instance, this system provides 2 Gbps throughput for 6 UEs thus each user has 0.33 Gbps channel capacity.
+As the number of UEs increases, the throughput grows but if we divide it between the UEs, in fact throughput for each user drops down.
+For instance, this system provides 2 Gbps throughput for 6 UEs thus each user has 0.33 Gbps throughput.
 The proposed phase only configuration provides more throughput compare to amp/phs configuration.
 The difference increases by the number of UEs such that for 8 UEs the throughput increases by around 0.8 Gbps.